AmitNachum/CPP_A_1/README.md

 ### Testing Output (Actual Output Generation)

-To compile the `testingOutputG.cpp` file, use the `testingOutputG.mk` makefile with the following command:
+To compile the `testingOutputG.cpp` file, use the `testingOutputG.mk` makefile under the  EX_Uni directory with the following command:

 ```
 make -f testingOutputG.mk